bbgdzxng1/cta608-in-vbi/README.md

 21  | 284 | EIA-608 Line 21
 22  | 285 | Wide-screen Signaling

-This naive script willingly ignores inconveniences like interlaced frames, setup/pedestal, IRE, sine, colorrange, colorspace and plenty more.
-It is "Ones and Zeros", baby.
-The pixels are either 0 or 255 (SDI illegal), but the script can be modified to be 1-254 (SDI legal), or 16-240 (limited), or any value of intensity to simulate setup/pedestal when combined with an HBI.
+This naive script willingly ignores inconveniences like interlaced frames, setup/pedestal, IRE, sine-waves, colorrange, colorspace and plenty more.
+It is _"ones and seros, baby"_.
+The pixels are either 0 or 255, but the script can be modified to produce 1-254 (SDI legal), or 16-240 (limited), or any value of intensity to simulate setup/pedestal when combined with an HBI.

 It gets a little tricky between digital vertical lines and the analog-scanline naming conventions.
 I make no apologies.